 - Wherever you are storing them, make sure that the batteries aren’t at risk of being crushed or punctured.
 Keep them in a sturdy container where you know they will be safe.

 - Ensure you don’t store batteries with other metal objects, such as loose change or paper clips.
 When batteries come into contact with other metal objects, even if they aren’t currently being used, they are at a higher risk of short-circuiting.
 This can then cause the batteries to leak, which damages the battery and releases battery acid that can be harmful to its surroundings and even to you.

 - If you’re using 9V batteries, make sure not to remove the plastic caps until you’re using them.
 These caps are there for protective purposes.

 Protect Your Valuables

 Many people don’t think that much about batteries.
-After all, they have expiration dates, so people just use those as a guide.
+After all, they have expiration dates, so people use those as a guide.
 If you start using a battery on its expiration date, you will usually be able to take advantage of 80% of its original charge.
-It’s good that you know this so that you know not to simply throw a battery away just because it has reached its expiration date.
+It’s good that you know this, so you know not to throw a battery away just because it has reached its expiration date.

 To prolong the life of your batteries, keep the storage tips we mentioned in mind.
 This way, you don’t have to go out and buy new ones before it’s necessary.

 You can also make sure that misuse of the batteries doesn’t end up destroying the devices they power or other valuable items.
-Just as is the case with many things, understanding batteries and how to take care of them can help you get better use out of them.
+Just as with many things, understanding batteries and how to care for them can help you get better use.